One Wichita assisted living facility reported no COVID-19 cases in a year

 “You can’t see COVID and so, you know, somebody can come in and not even know they have it,” said Janda.

-Staff gets tested once a week and the team tests every single person that walks through the door.
-Visitors are allowed, but must practice social distancing and wear masks at all times.
+The staff gets tested once a week and the team tests every single person that walks through the door.
+Visitors are allowed but must practice social distancing and wear masks at all times.